Hildene Estate in Manchester Vermont

 This has to be in the suitcase for a trip to New England

-- Comfortable Walking shoes for wide feet, in which you can walk well even on impassable paths.
+- Comfortable You need walking shoes for wide feet, in which you can walk well even on impassable paths.

 - A backpack is definitely practical for everything you need on the go.